hahmed/rewindcss-rails/README.md

-# Rewindcss::Rails
+# rewindcss-rails
-Short description and motivation.
+Hook up Deadfire, a minimal css pre-processor and normalize.css to your application.

 ## Usage
-How to use my plugin.
+Run the command to setup your application.

+`rake app:install`

 ## Installation
 Add this line to your application's Gemfile: